google/WebFundamentals/src/content/en/updates/2018/06/feature-policy.md

 Feature-Policy: <feature> <allow list origin(s)>
 ```

-The allow list can take several different values:
+The origin allow list can take several different values:

 - `*`: The feature is allowed in top-level browsing contexts and in nested
   browsing contexts (iframes).